 - LocalWorker to check the statuses of local sessions and match them to the statuses in the cloud

-There is also a set of microservices which include inventory, registry, storage, jobs coordinator, notification services, among others.
+There is also a set of microservices, which include inventory, registry, storage, jobs coordinator, notification services, and others.

 Acronis True Image